Downloading Amazon Music on Android is possible, but the results depend entirely on your Amazon Music plan.

 How to Install Amazon Music App on Android (Play Store / Appstore / APK)

-1. Install From Google Play Store (Recommended)
+Option 1: Google Play Store (Recommended)

 Step 1: Search “Amazon Music: Music & Podcasts”